tomsim/shaff/README.md

     -0 to use SHAFF0 file format (by default)
     -1 to use SHAFF1 file format
     -2 to use SHAFF2 file format (experimental)
-    -b to save blocks as separate files
+    -b to compress blocks into separate files
+    -bN to compress only block N
+    -bN-M to compress blocks N..M
     -lN to limit length of matches (default value is 4 for SHAFF0 and 2 for SHAFF1/2) -xHH to set prefix byte other than FF (applicable only to SHAFF0 file format) -e to set default table for English text (applicable only to SHAFF2 file format)